Do you want to compare Yoast SEO vs All in One SEO?

 Schema Support – Yoast SEO

 Yoast SEO automatically adds schema metadata to your WordPress posts and pages.
-You can view the default settings by visiting SEO » Search Appearance page.
+You can view the default settings by visiting the SEO » Search Appearance page.

 Scroll to the Knowledge Graph & Schema.org section.
 From here you can select whether your website is for an individual or an organization.
 You can then provide a name and a logo down below.